MobilityWorks

 No results found.
 Please try modifying your search.

 My name is Tara Celentano.
-I am a 48-year-old who loved my profession as a horse trainer.
+I am a 50-year-old who loved my profession as a horse trainer.
 On December 27, 2006, that came to an immediate halt when I suffered a catastrophic injury.
 While leading a young horse in from the paddock, the horse jumped on me and broke my neck causing spinal cord damage and leaving me a quadriplegic.
 This means I have no control or use of my bladder, bowel, legs or trunk.
-I have minimal control and feeling from my chest and arms and no use of my hands.
+I have minimal control and feeling from my chest and arms, and no use of my fingers.
 I now require 24-hour-care.

 Horses were not only my occupation – but also my passion.
 I had been riding and competing in the horse industry successfully since I was 8 years old.
-I was fortunate to have ridden with some of the top dressage trainers: Lars Petersen – placed 12th in the 1996 Summer Olympic Games for Denmark, Anky van Grunsven – a 3-time gold medal winner for the Netherlands Team in 3 Olympics, and Michael Barisone – a USA Alternate for the 2008 Olympics.
-My dreams and goals were to be a competitive international rider.
+I was fortunate to have ridden with some of the top dressage trainers over the years.
+My dreams and goals were to be a competitive international rider, trainer.

-To help offset my uninsured expenses, I have chosen to fundraise with Help Hope Live, a trusted nonprofit organization that has been providing community-based fundraising guidance to patients and their families for more than 30 years.
-All donations are tax deductible to the full extent allowed by law, are held by Help Hope Live in the Mid-Atlantic Spinal Cord Injury Fund, and are administered by Help Hope Live for injury-related expenses only.
+My insurance does not provide me with evening hours.
+To help keep me out of a nursing home, I have chosen to fundraise with Help Hope Live, a trusted nonprofit organization that has been providing community-based fundraising guidance to patients and their families for more than 30 years.
+All donations are tax-deductible to the full extent allowed by law, are held by Help Hope Live in the Mid-Atlantic Spinal Cord Injury Fund, and are administered by Help Hope Live for injury-related expenses only.
 Help Hope Live retains 5% of donations raised (7.65% credit card) to cover the expense of managing my campaign.

 For credit card contributions, please click the yellow Donate Now button.